CSCfi/csc-user-guide/docs/apps/bioperl.md

 ## Available

--   Perl 5.30.0 with Bioperl 1.007002 is available in Puhti-rhel7
+-   Puhti-rhel8: Perl 5.30.0 with Bioperl 1.007002

 ## Usage
-In Puhti-rhel7, bioperl can be taken in use with command:
+In Puhti-rhel8, bioperl can be taken in use with command:
 ```text
 module load biokit
 ```